ruby/www.ruby-lang.org/en/news/_posts/2022-11-11-ruby-3-2-0-preview3-released.md

 * We no longer bundle 3rd party sources like `libyaml`, `libffi`.

     * libyaml source has been removed from psych.
-You may need to install `libyaml-dev` with Ubuntu/Debian platfrom.
+You may need to install `libyaml-dev` with Ubuntu/Debian platform.
 The package name is different each platforms.

     * bundled libffi source is also removed from `fiddle`